musicslayer/server_game/README.md

 On the client (i.e. a web browser): Navigate to https://localhost/

 ## Features
+### Overall
+The code's only external dependency is on socket.io, which can be found here: https://socket.io/

 ### Admin
 The server terminal allows for admin commands.
 Currently the following commands are supported: